Our next exercise is Bridging, otherwise known as Pelvic Curl Pilates.

 Things to focus on

-The benefits of Bridging can be best felt when you focus on getting the spine to articulate correctly.
+The benefits of pelvic curl pilates can be best felt when you focus on getting the spine to articulate correctly.
 Think of the spine as a string of pearls, as you curl the spine up in the air; imagine lifting one pearl at a time away from the mat.